intro2r/intro2r/unit5/using-colour.md

 =======

-# Three main uses of colour to promote communication
+## Three main uses of colour to promote communication:

 • To highlight particular data